 26 Jun Conditions That Cause Joint Pain

 There are well over 100 conditions that can cause joint pain, and Dr. Nikesh Seth specializes in finding the cause of the pain while effectively treating the symptoms.
-At Integrated Pain Consultants, a wide range of treatments is available for joint pain, from joint injections to platelet-rich plasma (PRP) injections.
+At Integrated Pain Consultants, a wide range of treatments is available for joint pain including joint injections.
 If you have joint pain, it’s critical to get a correct diagnosis that enables the proper treatment to be prescribed.

 Some of the most common causes of joint pain include:

 There are also over 100 types of arthritis, and all-cause inflammation in the joints.
 Someone can suffer from arthritis in one or multiple joints, and there are different causes and recommended treatments for every type of arthritis.
 This condition usually progresses over time, but in some cases, it can appear suddenly.

 - Sprains and strains